mubarak4you/my-app/README.md

         Based on actual observed usage (~26m), 100m provides a safe buffer.

-        100m is well within the available 170m CPU margin on the node.
+        100m fits within the available 170m CPU margin on the node.

     No changes made to the init container, as it does not contribute to pod pending during scheduling.

+Validation

+    Created a new cluster with the updated CPU request value for Sysdig agent.

+    Validated that the Sysdig agent was scheduled successfully and running as expected without pending issues.

 Impact